 The Master of Science in Nursing program prepares the registered professional nurse with additional knowledge and expertise that builds on the foundation of baccalaureate education and practice.
-The program is evidence-based and developed according to best practices from the following professional standards: National League for Nursing Competencies for graduate nursing education; Quality and Safety in Education for Nurses Competencies; and American Association of Colleges of Nursing Essentials of Graduate Nursing Education.
+The program is evidence-based and developed according to best practices from the following professional standards: Quality and Safety in Education for Nurses Competencies; and American Association of Colleges of Nursing Essentials of Graduate Nursing Education.
 The didactic portion of the course contains both core courses that are taken by all students in the program and track specific courses that reflect the area of specialization.

 Practice experiences in the curriculum use both direct human interface and indirect learning situations that allow the student to apply concepts in the course to clinical scenarios in a simulated environment.
 All students are required to complete a capstone project that reflects the specialization track.
+A variety of required direct care clinical experiences exist in courses as the student moves through the curriculum.
+Instructions for the clinical experiences are identified within the course syllabus and in specific course assignments.

-- Integrate nursing and related sciences into the delivery of advanced nursing care to diverse populations - Incorporate concepts of advanced practice nursing when making nursing diagnoses and critical thinking decisions about educational and therapeutic interventions - Design nursing care for a clinical or community-based population based on cultural diversity, biophysical, psychosocial and organizational needs - Assess high-level communication skills when involved with patients and professionals both within and outside the healthcare field
+- Integrate nursing and related sciences into the delivery of advanced nursing care to divserse populations - Incorporate concepts of advanced practice nursing when making diagnoses and critical thinking decisions about educational and therapeutic interventions - Design nursing care for a clinical or community-based population based on cultural diversity, biophysical, psychosocial and organizational needs

-- Combine theory and research-based knowledge from nursing and the sciences as they relate to the interdisciplinary team when designing, coordinating and evaluating quality patient care - 6.
-Formulate career management strategies, including self-advocacy, to enhance professional growth.
+- Assess high-level communication skills when involved with patients and professionals both within and outside the healthcare field - Combine theory and research-based knowledge from nursing and the sciences as they relate to the interdisciplinary team when designing, coordinating, and evaluating quality patient care - Formulate career management strategies, including self-advocacy, to enhance professional growth